titoBouzout/vpn/readme.md

 ## at startup on windows

-You may use the task manager to run the command at startup when the user logins
+You may use the task scheduler to run the command at startup when the user logins